The bronze dragon. Festus first appeared in the shorty story collection "The Demigod Files."

 Lampshaded in Five Hundred Years After, when Lemony Narrator Paarfi describes the phenomenon in stage plays in terms virtually identical to Chekhov's, except with flashstones rather than guns.

-Pervasive in Catch Twenty Two.
+Pervasive in Catch-22.
 Many characters or events are briefly mentioned only to become fleshed out in later chapters.
 E.g. Major Major.

 Lampshaded in ''Smoke and Ashes'': "Raise your hand everyone who's surprised by this."
 "According to Chekhov, you should never hang a coffee shop on the wall unless you intend to use it."